CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/development/api.rst

 To see the tests coverage in SonarQube you need to follow the steps described in this section.

+.. note:: If a new Python package is added to the topics_and_summary folder, it's relative path must be specified in the '*source*' option of the '*coverage run*' command executed in the **generate-tests-coverage.sh** file.

 First install `Coverage.py <https://coverage.readthedocs.io/en/latest/>`__:

 ::